johannesgerer/buchhaltung/README.md

 * [ledger CLI tool](http://www.ledger-cli.org/) or a compatible [derivative](http://plaintextaccounting.org/) (optional)

   ... to **query the ledger, create balance and report statements**, [web interface](http://hledger.org/hledger-web.html), etc.

+### Under the hood

+AqBanking or any other supported CSV source provides the raw transaction data.
+The `buchhaltung` binary converts this data into the ledger format and puts the original source in the comments; thereby producing selfcontained transactions without the need for an external database or log.
+These comments  are used later for duplicates detection and account classification.

+The `buchhaltung` binary internally uses the great `hledger` library.
+The resulting ledger files can be processed/queried with one of the `hledger` tools or any other compatible tool.

 ## Download, compile & install